Pulmonary fibrosis: Epidemiology

 Since the COVID-19 pandemic, deaths of people with pulmonary fibrosis increased due to the rapid loss of pulmonary function.
 The consequences of COVID-19 include a large cohort of patients with both fibrosis and progressive lung impairment.
 Long-term follow-up studies are showing long-term impairment of lung function and radiographic abnormalities suggestive of pulmonary fibrosis for patients with lung comorbidities.

-The most common long-term consequence in COVID-19 patients is pulmonary fibrosis.
-The biggest concerns about pulmonary fibrosis and the increase of respiratory follow-up after COVID-19 are expected to be solved in the near future.
-Older age with decreased lung function and/or preexisting comorbidities, such as diabetes, cardiovascular disease, hypertension, and obesity increase the risk of developing fibrotic lung alterations in COVID-19 survivors with lower exercise tolerance.
-According to one study, 40% of COVID-19 patients develop a form of fibrosis of the lungs, and 20% of those are severe.